Discover the best journals you can buy today and use them to create your journaling habit.

 - Improve your mental health: Journaling regularly can help you better understand yourself and deal with inner issues.

 - Boosting your memory: Journaling increases the ability to retain and understand concepts – much better than taking notes on a mobile app.

 - Relief from stress: Journaling can relieve stress as it makes you slow down, and cultivates mindfulness.

 It may seem difficult to make time to journal or write every day.

 But set aside a fixed time on at least three days of the week to write your journal.
 Ideas may strike at odd times – so keep a journal handy for recording those gems right away.
 If don’t have one to hand, use a note-taking app.
 Time yourself so that journaling doesn’t affect other activities, and you don’t end up feeling unproductive at the end of the day.

 In case you miss a day, just catch up the next day.
 It isn’t like submitting a manuscript or having a publishing deadline set by editors – so don’t pressure yourself.
 If you want to learn more, read our how to write a journal guide.

 What Is the Difference Between a Journal and a Notebook?

-That being said, a typical notebook is a fairly generic and lined affair that has a pretty fragile cover.
+A typical notebook is a fairly generic and lined affair that has a pretty fragile cover.
 Journals tend to be smaller with sturdy covers.
-Some come with an elastic closure, a place for a pen, stickers and other fun motivators.
-If you’re serious about journaling in 2020, opt for a specific journal that’s dedicated only to that activity.
+Some come with an elastic closure, a place for a pen, stickers, and other fun motivators.
+If you’re serious about journaling, opt for a specific journal that’s dedicated only to that activity.

 What Is the Difference between a Journal and a Diary?